Is your business ready to go global? We’re here to help.

 Having an omnichannel strategy means putting the customer at the heart of your business.
 Simply put, your omnichannel strategy meets your customers where they browse and shop and integrates all your online and offline storefronts – so you can deliver a cohesive experience to drive sales.

-Moreover, the buying journey doesn’t end with a one-time purchase.
+Ideally, the buying journey doesn’t end with a one-time purchase.
 An omnichannel strategy ensures that your business builds a lasting relationship with your customers.
 You want to turn them from buyers to brand advocates by:

 4. Logistics and supply chain management

-Gaining a competitive advantage in today’s crowded digital landscape is critical.
+Gaining a competitive advantage in today’s crowded digital landscape is tough.
 Go back to the fundamentals of putting your customers first.
 You need to give them positive experiences from the moment they first encounter your brand to the final step of receiving deliveries and after-sales service.
 Order fulfillment must be seamless, not just for the customer but also for your business.

 For instance, it’s important to the customer to have access to flexible delivery options.
 FedEx® International Connect Plus (FICP) is a day-definite e-commerce service that offers competitive pricing, flexible delivery options, offline and online shipping automation solutions, and extensive parcel tracking capabilities.
 That means additional control over when and how businesses and customers receive orders.